SuperOfficeDocs/superoffice-docs/docs/onsite/install/server/install-on-citrix.md

 If you have previous registrations, you need to write a simple login-script that deletes these settings for every user that logs on to the Citrix/Terminal Server.

 The next step to start troubleshooting is the way the Ribbons and MailLink add-ins are registered with Microsoft Office.
-This is also a place where a few things can go really wrong.
+This is also a place where a few things can go very wrong.

 First of all, the Outlook Addin itself is only an Addin, not a Ribbon.
 An Addin can be registered in a machine context, and is therefore written to the `HKEY_LOCAL_MACHINE`  registry hive (`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\Outlook\Addins\SuperOffice.OutlookAddin`).
 This will mostly work without too many problems, but be aware of the same issues with previous user-context registrations (`HKEY_CURRENT_USER\SOFTWARE\Microsoft\Office\Outlook\Addins\SuperOffice.OutlookAddin`) overwriting the one written by the installer.